Useful Classes We Don’t Teach in School

 The first key point to Cars 101 is that it will be performed on an actual car, not in a classroom.
 Each group of 3-7 kids will have their own car that they will be working on, either outside or in a garage.

 What will they be doing with this car?
-Essentially, they will learn to do everything essential to a car.
-They will learn to change a flat.
+Essentially, they will learn to do everything important.
+They will learn to change a flat tire.
 They will change the oil.
 They will change the wiper fluid.
 They’ll change the filters. etc etc etc.

 Passing this class means that you and a group 1-3 people were able to do all of these things on your own.
 Kids are driving cars these days and have no clue how to perform the most basic of functions to their vehicles.
 This is a huge problem.
 For one, they may have to do these things one day.
 For two, mechanics are taking advantage of people and overcharging for their services.
 Uneducated civilians who know nothing about their vehicle make this much easier for mechanics to do.

-Id replace the standard “Health” class that most high schoolers take with Cars 101.
+I’d replace the standard “Health” class that most high schoolers take with Cars 101.
+Or your standard “driver’s ed” class.

 Taxes 101